saintsal/saintsal.github.io/_posts/2017-12-24-information-horizons.md

 On top of information about me, there's information that changes me, in terms of manipulating my beliefs and behaviours.

+#### Accessible Information.
 There's information I have access to.
 I can't always get the answers I look for.
 There are filter bubbles even on search, and a lot of scientific knowledge is behind paywalls.
 And there's lots of important information that's not on the Internet.

-Accessible Information.
+#### Sought Information.
 There are things I want to learn, news stories I want to research.

-Sought Information.
+#### Delivered Information.
 There's information that's placed where I pay attention.
 Stuff in various feeds, news on TV, opinions of friends.
-Delivered Information.

-Again, there's a similar effect here, though less linear.
+Again, there's a similar effect here.
 If an adversary can control what information you want, they don't need to control what you have access to.
 If they can control what's delivered to you, they can affect your opinion and control what you seek.

 ## The general threat model
-The more information about you can be used to control information that affects you, the less control you have.
+Information about me can be used to control what information I see.
 This is part of how our Information Horizons are reduced.

 So now we get into how to fix the problem.

 ![](/assets/images/information-horizons-threat-model.png)

+To improve my own visilibility of information, I need to:

+1. Control my own habits, especially being careful about where I spend my attention and what information I consume.

+2. Reduce the Derived Data models about me, since those are used to systematically target me and manipulate what information I consume.

 # Trading control for convenience
 Let me ask you something.
 You've become used to a lot of conveniences - which are you willing to give up to regain control?

 A lot of our "conveniences" aren't actually more convenient, they're just manipulations of our habits and emotional responses.

+Facebook feels more convenient when you want to quickly send a message to someone, or see random updates from random friends.
+But is it convenient at the end of a few hours wasted?
+Is it really convenient against alternatives, like a checking a few news sites directly for world news, or sending a text message to say what's up?

-On the other hand, there's a huge upside in changing our habits - both politically and in feeling better.
+And there's a huge upside in changing our habits - both politically and in feeling better.
+Just ask the people who do things like [turn off notifications on their phone](https://lifehacker.com/how-i-turned-my-iphone-into-a-simple-distraction-free-1175739059).

 ## Change where you put your attention
 One way is to shift your habits from Delivered Information to Sought Information.
 Delivered information relies on filters that we don't control, and are actually quite crude and ineffective anyway.
 It might be nice that a system sort of understands what you like, but you know what you like way better.